What does the law say?

 We are very interested in this topic and are actively monitoring it.
 Currently, however, we have made a conscious decision not to offer crypto currencies to our customers.
 There are three reasons for this:

-- High costs: currently we have a flat fee of 0.39% plus VAT in our 3a retirement solution.
+- High costs: currently we have a flat fee of 0.39% in our 3a retirement solution.
 A TER of about 4 % would increase this significantly and does not fit into our investment philosophy.

 - Contrary to our basic principle (simple and transparent): since certain products have counterparty risk or are not fully invested in crypto currencies, this entails a lot of explanation.
 This contradicts our basic principle of simplicity.

 - Denomination challenge: With the funds we currently use, you have the option to trade 0.001 units.
 With ETNs and certificates, you usually have to buy whole units.
 This means that an investor has to invest a certain amount (usually about CHF 1,000).
 Furthermore, he loses flexibility in rebalancing and adjusting the strategy.

 Even though we have decided against it at the moment, we can imagine offering crypto currencies as an alternative investment in the future.
 This is especially as an alternative to gold.
 Gold is admittedly not a component of the standard strategies.
 However, gold can already be used in an individual strategy today.
 This is despite the fact that, from a tax perspective, an income-oriented strategy is generally to be preferred in pension provisions.